Synthetic Division

 [latex]\left( { – 2{x^4} + x} \right) \div \left( {x – 3} \right)[/latex]

-This is becoming more interesting!
-The quotient definitely looks horrible because it is missing a lot.
-Not only it lacks some [latex]x[/latex]’s which are [latex]{x^3}[/latex] and [latex]{x^2}[/latex] but the constant is also gone.
+This is getting more interesting!
+The quotient looks pretty rough because it’s missing quite a bit.
+Not only are \(x^3\) and \(x^2\) missing, but the constant term is also gone.

-To fix this, I will rewrite the original problem in such a way that all [latex]x[/latex]’s are accounted for.
-But more importantly, do not forget to include the missing constant which is zero.
+To fix this, I’ll rewrite the original problem to make sure all the \(x\) terms are accounted for.
+And most importantly, don’t forget to include the missing constant, which is zero.

 The “new and improved” problem should look like this: